Or put in a more optimistic way, the other steps are really easy!

-From the piece perspective, the goal of step 4 is to add 2 corners and 3 edges to the 2x2x3 block, to make it into a 2x3x3 block (or 2 full layers in other words).
+From the piece perspective, the goal of step 4 is to add 2 corners and 3 edges to the 2x2x3 block, to make it into a 2x3x3 block (2 full layers).

 It's best for the beginner to think of this step as two separate steps, 4a and 4b.